 Cookware company Sanhe also used C2M to great effect.
-Although one of Europe’s biggest cookware manufacturers, PDD helped the company identify strong domestic demand for its pots made with the same quality and craftsmanship as export models.
+Although one of Europe’s biggest cookware manufacturers, Pinduoduo helped the company identify strong Chinese demand for pots made with the same quality and craftsmanship as export models.

 - Consumer-to-manufacturer allows consumers to purchase directly from the manufacturer.
 With most third parties omitted, consumers get access to higher quality products at lower prices.

 - Consumer-to-manufacturer is less effective in general product marketplaces where demand has been met by established players.
 Instead, it is more useful in industries with hidden demand and higher product pricing or production costs.